THERAPY SOUTH LONDON

 I believe that my clients are the experts in their own lives and have the capacity to fulfil their own potential.
 I consider the therapeutic relationship to be a collaborative process which provides a non-judgemental space, where an exploration of thought patterns can be examined and more clarity and understanding of our inner worlds can be reached.
 This can allow us to see situations or dynamics within relationships from a different perspective and can help to gain a deeper awareness of destructive or unhelpful patterns.

-I offer individual sessions with adults aged 18 + and provide short term, solution-focused counselling and long-term psychotherapy.
-Counselling tends to be short term (between 6-12 sessions) and with a focus on a current issue or crisis.
+I offer individual sessions with adults aged 18 + and provide short-term, solution-focused counselling and long-term psychotherapy.
+Counselling tends to be short-term (between 6-12 sessions) and with a focus on a current issue or crisis.
 Psychotherapy is the longer-term exploration of the self as a whole entity – there may be many areas of life and the unconscious which are explored in-depth, over a period of time, via the therapeutic relationship.

 Painful feelings ranging from relationship issues, stress at work, anxiety, trauma or bereavement can leave us feeling powerless, isolated or unheard in our communities.
-For some, therapy might be the first time that they feel listened to and understood, and this experience can lead to individuals feeling freer to make decisions about their life and gain a stronger sense of agency.
+For some, therapy might be the first time that they feel listened to and understood, and this experience can lead to individuals feeling freer to make decisions about their lives and gain a stronger sense of agency.

 THERAPY